algorandfoundation/docs/docs/features/accounts/rekey.md

 ### Rekey-to Transaction

 A _rekey-to transaction_ is a `payment` type transaction which includes the `rekey-to` parameter set to a well-formed Algorand address.
-Authorization for this transaction must be provided by the existing _authorized account_.
+Authorization for this transaction must be provided by the existing _authorized address_.
 As shown in the first example account above, the _authorized address_ is implicitly the "addr" field of this account even though the "auth-addr" field is not explicitly defined.
 Only the private spending key of this "addr" address may be used to authorize a _rekey-to transaction_.

-The _rekey-to_ transaction workflow is as follows:
+The _rekey-to transaction_ workflow is as follows:

 - Construct a payment transaction which specifies an _address_ for the `rekey-to` parameter
 - Add required signature(s) from the **current** _authorized address_